 Interest will accrue during the six months following graduation or when the student ceases to be enrolled at least half time for all new Subsidized Loans.
 The rates are fixed on July 1st of each year and are valid for loans disbursed between July 1st and June 30th of that calendar year.
 Funds are disbursed to the student through the college in two installments.
 Repayment begins six months after the student ceases to be enrolled at least halftime.
-Students are allowed 10 years to repay the loan.
 For the most up to date information on interest rates and loan fees, please visit: studentaid.ed.gov/types/loans/interest-rates.

 This loan is available to dependent students up to $2,000 per year (above the amount of eligibility for the Subsidized Direct Loan).
 This loan is also available to independent students who choose to borrow above their Subsidized Direct eligibility or for dependent students who are not eligible for a Subsidized Direct Loan.
 Students borrowing through the Unsubsidized Direct Loan Program are responsible for the interest on the loan.